Chris Ashton: Toulon

 In October 2016, Ashton signed for French club Toulon in the Top 14 from the 2017–18 season.
-Ashton played a single season in the Top 14, scoring 24 tries in 23 appearances to break the tryscoring record previously held by Napolioni Nalaga.
+Ashton played a single season in the Top 14, scoring 24 tries in 23 appearances to break the competition's try-scoring record previously held by Napolioni Nalaga.

 Sale Sharks

 On 3 July 2018 it was confirmed that Ashton was to return to England when he signed for Sale Sharks for the 2018–19 season.

 Ashton left the club by mutual consent on 2 March 2020.

 Harlequins

 On 4 March 2020, after his contract was terminated by Sale Sharks, Ashton signed for Harlequins.
 Head of rugby Paul Gustard described him as "without doubt one of the most competitive, professional and dedicated athletes" he had come across.

 Worcester Warriors

 On 25 January 2021, Ashton was granted early release from Harlequins as he joins with Premiership rivals Worcester Warriors with immediate effect until the end of the 2021-22 season.
 On 13 December 2021, Worcester Warriors confirmed that Ashton had left the club by mutual consent.